C.S. Alexis works in an art gallery located in the Calumet region of Northwest Indiana. Come see her at One Best Life at Tinker's Attic.

-This Mosaic Technique Is Great for Garden Art
+This Mosaic Artwork Technique Is Great for Garden Art

 Here is a mosaic method that lends itself quite well to handcrafting unusual art pieces to be used in your outdoor living areas.
 This technique can easily be adapted to a wide variety of found pieces that will go from trash to treasure with your creative eye.